anhaidgroup/py_labeler/docs/contributing.rst

 Forking
 -------

 You will need your own fork to work on the code.
-Go to the `py_entitymatching project page <https://github.com/anhaidgroup/py_entitymatching>`_ and hit the ``Fork`` button.
+Go to the `magellan_labeler project page <https://github.com/anhaidgroup/magellan_labeler>`_ and hit the ``Fork`` button.
 You will want to clone your fork to your machine::

-    git clone git@github.com:<your-user-name>/py_entitymatching.git <local-repo-name>
+    git clone git@github.com:<your-user-name>/magellan_labeler.git <local-repo-name>
     cd <local-repo-name>
-    git remote add upstream git://github.com/anhaidgroup/py_entitymatching.git
+    git remote add upstream git://github.com/anhaidgroup/magellan_labeler.git

-This creates the directory `local-repo-name` and connects your repository to the upstream (main project) *py_entitymatching* repository.
+This creates the directory `local-repo-name` and connects your repository to the upstream (main project) *magellan_labeler* repository.

 The testing suite will run automatically on Travis-CI once your pull request is submitted.
 However, if you wish to run the test suite on a branch prior to